ccamel/awesome-ccamel/README.md

 - [markmap/markmap](https://github.com/markmap/markmap) - Build mindmaps with plain text
 - [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building data-driven applications running on top of REST/GraphQL APIs, using TypeScript, React and Material Design
 - [mars-protocol/networks](https://github.com/mars-protocol/networks) - Genesis data for Mars Hub mainnet and testnets
+- [maticzav/graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 - [microsoft/vscode](https://github.com/microsoft/vscode) - Visual Studio Code